hussamaa/dsverifier/README.md

      $ source .bashrc

-Secondly, you have to download the desired version of CBMC, or ESBMC executable for DSVerifier.
-This package contain the CBMC v5.2 and ESBMC v2.1.0
+Second, you have to download the desired version of CBMC, or ESBMC executable for DSVerifier.
+This package contain CBMC v5.2 and ESBMC v2.1.0

-Please, put it into: $DSVERIFIER_HOME/model-checker
+Please, copy it to: $DSVERIFIER_HOME/model-checker

 The recommended versions for DSVerifier v2.0 are: